Roads for Right-handed Neutrino Dark Matter: Fast Expansion, Standard Freeze-out, and Early Matter Domination: Non-standard Cosmology Histories

 \subsection{Faster Than Usual Early Expansion}

 Assuming that a new scalar field $\phi$ has an energy density that grows with the scale factor as,

 where $n$ encodes the non-standard cosmological evolution.
 Notice that for $n=0$, we recover the radiation energy density $\rho_{R}(t) \propto a(t)^{-4}$ that corresponds to the standard case.
-Then, the scalar field energy density $\rho_{\phi}$ dominates over radiation in the early times and redshifts faster as the Universe expands.
+Then, the scalar field energy density $\rho_{\phi}$ dominates over radiation at early times and redshifts faster than the usual as the Universe expands.

 Let us start by assuming that at some period of the early Universe, the Hubble expansion rate was driven by radiation and $\phi$ energy densities.
 Thus, the total energy density can be written as